scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 .. note::

-	Although this tutorial focuses on s-parametes, other  network representations such as Impedance (:attr:`Network.z`) and Admittance Parameters (:attr:`Network.y`) are available as well, see `Alternative Network Representations`_ .
+	Although this tutorial focuses on s-parametes, other  network representations such as Impedance (:attr:`Network.z`) and Admittance Parameters (:attr:`Network.y`) are available as well, see `Impedance and Admittance Parameters`_ .

 Amongst other things, the methods of the :class:`Network` class provide convenient ways to plot components of the network parameters,